GokuMohandas/attentional-interfaces/attention/README.md

 TLDR: This post will serve as a gentle introduction to attentional and memory-based interfaces in deep neural architectures using Tensorflow.
 Incorporation of attention mechanisms is very simple and can offer transparency/interpretability to our complex models.
 We will conclude with extensions and caveats of the interfaces.

 ### Set Up:
+Note: Not using Docker, because at the time of this post, there were a few issues with displaying certain ipynb components on containers.
 #### Setting up environment:

 ```bash